communitiesuk/funding-service-design-notification/README.md

     python3 -m pip install --upgrade pip && pip install -r requirements.txt

 ## How to use
+1. Set-up an API KEY that requires to connect with the govuk-notify-service

+    Click on the link & follow the instructions to set-up an API KEY. https://docs.notifications.service.gov.uk/python.html#api-keys

+    Set it as an environment variable e.g.
+    `export GOV_NOTIFY_API_KEY="api-key-value"`

+    Note: For unit (integration) testing, you also need to set this in `pytest.ini`

-Enter the virtual environment as described above, then:
+1. Enter the virtual environment as described above, then:

         flask run

     Note: This service is an internal service so it doesn't have the frontend.

-### Set-up an API KEY that requires to connect with the govuk-notify-service

-    Click on the link & follow the instructions to set-up an API KEY. https://docs.notifications.service.gov.uk/python.html#api-keys

-    Set it as an environment variable e.g. export TEST_API_KEY= "api-key-value"

 ## How to post data for notification service.